flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 void (*const basic_scenes_scene_on_exit_handlers[])(void*) = {
     basic_scenes_main_menu_scene_on_exit,
     basic_scenes_lottery_scene_on_exit,
-    basic_scenes_greeting_name_scene_on_exit,
+    basic_scenes_greeting_input_scene_on_exit,
     basic_scenes_greeting_message_scene_on_exit,
 };
 ```

 ## Step 17.
 Create a scene manager handlers object.

 Create a scene manager handlers object.
 This object will be used to initialize the scene manager.
-The scene_num field should be set to the number of scenes in our application, which is defined by the BasicScenesSceneCount enum.
+The scene_num field should be set to the number of scenes in our application, which is defined as 4 by the BasicScenesSceneCount enum.

 Add the following lines after the scene_on_exit_handlers array in the basic_scenes.c file: